 About Michael Foods, Inc.

 Breakfast food company Post Holdings has a healthy appetite.
-The maker of Grape-Nuts, Golden Puffs, Honey Bunches of Oats, Raisin Bran, Shredded Wheat, Pebbles, and Alpha-Bits, Post is the third-best-selling breakfast cereal brand in the US (behind Kellogg and General Mills).
+The maker of Grape-Nuts, Golden Puffs, Honey Bunches of Oats, Raisin Bran, Shredded Wheat, Pebbles, and Alpha-Bits, Post is one of the best-selling breakfast cereal brand in the US (behind Kellogg and General Mills).
 As well as cereal, the company also makes egg products, potato products, and cheese, pasta, and other dairy-based products.
-More recently it has moved beyond the breakfast table by adding snacks, active nutrition products, and pasta through a series of major acquisitions.
+More recently, it has moved beyond the breakfast table by adding snacks, active nutrition products, and pasta through a series of major acquisitions.
 It also manufactures nut butters and cereals for private labels.
 The company has warehouses, manufacturing facilities, and distribution facilities located throughout the US and Canada.

 Sales and Marketing

-Post Holdings deploys a variety of consumer-targeted marketing campaigns across television, digital and print advertisement, coupon offers, co-op advertising with certain retail customers, and co-marketing arrangements with complementary consumer product companies.
+Post deploys a variety of consumer-targeted marketing campaigns across television, digital and print advertisement, coupon offers, co-op advertising with certain retail customers, and co-marketing arrangements with complementary consumer product companies.
 It also utilizes traditional billboard, print, digital, and social media advertising, as well as grass-roots advertising using sampling events and business drops.

 Post Holdings has continued to move beyond breakfast cereal into higher-growth categories, including snacks, sports nutrition, supplements, and weight loss.
 The company's recent feeding frenzy of food companies included the $2.45 billion acquisition of Michael Foods, its largest-ever, which gave it the Simply Potatoes, All Whites, and Crystal Farms brands.
 The acquisitions demonstrate its willingness to adapt to shifts in consumer tastes, such as capitalizing on the popularity of high-protein products and away-from-home snacks.